-This spinach borek or Turkish spinach pie with feta and phyllo pastry is one of the most irresistible vegetarian boreks.
+This Turkish spinach pie, or spinach borek with feta and phyllo pastry, is one of the most irresistible boreks.
+It's easy to make and great for entertaining.

 What is a borek?

-Borek is made with phyllo or yufka pastry, and it can be filled with lots of things from spinach and feta, like today's recipe, to ground meat or other veggies and cheeses.
+Borek is made with phyllo or yufka pastry, and it can be filled with anything from spinach and feta, like today's recipe, to ground meat or other veggies and cheeses.

 It can be baked in a large baking tray and cut into squares; it can be shaped like a rolled snake and cut into smaller pieces when serving.

-Or it can come in the shape of triangles or rolls like this Albanian byrek.
+Or it can come in the shape of triangles or rolls like this Albanian byrek or Feta and Spinach Triangles.
 Or other similar rolls called sigara borek.
 The last ones are usually deep-fried; they are incredibly crispy and utterly delicious.

-- What you have to know is that each pastry layer has to be double.
-So, if the sheets are small, you will be using two for each layer.
+You must double each pastry layer.
+So, if the sheets are small, you will use two for each layer.
 If the sheets are large (like mine usually are), you will work as indicated in the recipe below.

 Tips